ThorAsgardDev/dragon-radar/README.md

 2. Using Buildroot to create our own customized Raspberry Pi Zero image.
     This is more complex but should boot fastest.

-I personnaly choose the second way.
+I personnaly choose the second way, the pi zero image can be found here: [sdcard-dr-snd-hdmi-init-fast.zip](./software/pi-zero-img/sdcard-dr-snd-hdmi-init-fast.zip)